miferdang/Mifer-Wordpress-Template/README.md

 * Single Product - `single-products.php` - This is the single page for product post type
 * Sidebar - `sidebar.php` - Sidebar would be displayed in 'home.php' (articles) & 'category.php' (category page)
 * Search - `search.php` - Search page with search form and search results
-* Contact - `contact.php` - You should delete this file because i made it for my individual contact form, you can use wordpress form plugin by creating a new contact page and installing form plugin fm admin dashboard.
+* Contact - `contact.php` - You should delete this file because i made it for my individual contact form, you can use wordpress form plugin by creating a new contact page and installing form plugin from admin dashboard.
 * Comments - `comment.php` - Configure comment for each single post here.
-* Category - `category.php` - You should divide 2 main type (top level) of categorys like article and product.
+* Category - `category.php` - You should divide top level of category to 2 main type of categorys are article and product.
 Because the template for 2 post types are difference in this category page.

 * `js/main.js` - I use js function to enable the navbar menu button on mobile screen and alert to clients after they submit the contact form (you should delete this function and use the contact form from wordpress plugin that i have said above in the line * Contact-`contact.php`).